Statistical thinking: What data would you need to collect to disprove the predictive power of astrological signs?

 1. Archival data: The used repurposed, vintage, federal data.
 The General Social Survey, to be specific.
 Data scientists are trained to see the potential of random data sets.

 2. The author then did a shit load of ANOVAs to see if scores on those scales varied by astrological sign.
 They did not.
-For an example, see the data visualization for the Life Is Dull.
-Nothing is going on.
-Not a thing.
+For an example, see the data visualization for Life Is Dull.
+Nothing is going on—not a thing.
 Like...it is meta-dull.

-3. Some of the GSS data items had two/three response options, and they used Kruskal-Wallis tests on those.
+3. Some of the GSS data items had two or three response options, and they used Kruskal-Wallis tests on those.
 I think this is the first example I've ever had of that test.
-Also, there are some ANCOVAs as well.
+There are also some ANCOVAs.

 4. There are non-significant/small effect size findings for DAYS.
-Sometimes it is hard to find these in published research.
-I think it is useful to show our junior statisticians situations when the null actually confirms underlying research hypotheses.
+Sometimes, these are hard to find in published research.
+It is useful to show our junior statisticians situations when the null confirms underlying research hypotheses.

 Comments